 "When Porche decided to enter the electric car market, they [brought] with them tremendous experience in automotive innovation.
 They had never built an electric car, but they understood automotive," White said.
 "We understand surgery better than any other company in the world and that’s what we bring to the table.”

-White and other Medtronic executives emphasized that the company has designed the robotic-assisted surgery system to address both the cost and the utilization barriers that exist in the market today.
+White and other Medtronic executives emphasized that the company has designed the surgical robot system to address both the cost and the utilization barriers that exist in the market today.

 "I'm often asked the question, 'well Bob, how do you feel about competing in this 2% space?'
 And I'm like, 'you're missing the point.'
 This is about 98%," White said.
 "This is about 98% of the procedures that aren't being done today.
 That's about increasing market access and that's something we do very well."